BaseMax/face-emotion-detection-web/README.md

 - ageGenderNet (optional)
 - faceExpressionNet

-After downloading, place these models in the `/models` folder in the project directory.
+After downloading the models from the `/weights` directory (https://github.com/justadudewhohacks/face-api.js), place them in the `/models` folder within your project directory.

 ### 4. Run the Application